AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ## Configure General settings

-The [!UICONTROL General] settings provide the ability to enable or disable Payment Services as your payment method and add information to your transactions to mark or prefix a website or store view with custom information.
+The [!UICONTROL General] settings provide the ability to enable or disable Payment Services as your payment method and add information to customer transactions to mark or prefix a website or store view with custom information.

 ### Enable Payment Services